MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 When migrating your content, you may want to take advantage of a Modern feature in Microsoft 365, SharePoint Hub sites.
 Using the bulk upload method, you can now indicate if your destination site is to be a hub site, or if you would like it associated with an existing hub site.

 > [!TIP]
 >Want to learn more about SharePoint hub sites?
-See [Planning SharePoint hub sites](https://docs.microsoft.com/en-us/sharepoint/planning-hub-sites)
+See [Planning your SharePoint hub sites](/sharepoint/planning-hub-sites).

 </br>